 What is gestational diabetes?

 Diabetes that develops during pregnancy is known as gestational diabetes.
-It occurs because your body cannot produce enough insulin (a hormone important in controlling blood glucose) to meet its extra needs in pregnancy.
-This results in high blood glucose levels.
+It happens because your body cannot produce enough insulin (a hormone that helps to control blood glucose) to meet the extra needs of pregnancy.
+This results in high blood sugar levels (blood glucose).

 Gestational diabetes usually starts in the middle or towards the end of pregnancy.